IvyMunialo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 7  adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 8 adds execution permission to the owner, the group owner and the other users, to the file hello script 9script that sets the permission to the file hello as follows:Owner: no permission at allGroup: no permission at allOther users: all the permissions
+script 7  adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 8 adds execution permission to the owner, the group owner and the other users, to the file hello script 9script that sets the permission to the file hello as follows:Owner: no permission at allGroup: no permission at allOther users: all the permissions script 10 that sets the mode of the file hello to this-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello